Brett Favre Bio And Facts

 - Brett Favre has a 19-0 record when playing against the Detroit Lions at his home stadium.

-- Favre’s foundation has raised over 8 million dollars in donations.
+- Favre’s foundation has raised over $8 million in donations.

 - Before Favre's last year of college, he was in a devastating car accident that left him needing major surgery.
 Just six weeks later, he led his team to an upset win over Alabama.